evanx/redex/configurator/README.md

 ```
 where we generate the required configuration for three processors, namely an ExpressJS HTTP importer, a translator from "http" to "file" type messages, and a file directory server.

-The HTTP importer is configured with the `port` and `timeout,` and the file server with the document root directory and the default index file i.e. `index.html.`
+The HTTP importer is configured with the `port` and `timeout,` and the file server with the document root directory and the default index file e.g. `index.html.`